SFarida/math-magicians/README.md

 ### Setup

-Clone this repository to your desired folder, you can also set up HTML, CSS and JavaScript linters, for this you will need node installed. you can follow the steps [here](https://github.com/microverseinc/linters-config/tree/master/html-css-js) to setup the linters
+Clone this repository to your desired folder, you can also set up linters, for this you will need node installed. you can follow the steps [here](https://github.com/microverseinc/linters-config/tree/master/react-redux) to setup the linters

 ### Install